 Appreciation can go a long way at your church.
-Not only will people feel as though they’re a true part of the church community, but they may also feel more connected with the church as a whole, and more inclined to get involved with other activities.
+Not only will people feel as though they’re a true part of the church community, but they may also feel more connected with the church as a whole, and therefore more inclined to get involved with other activities.

 Consistency is also important for your social media pages.
-Engage with church members and supporters often on social media, to keep a high level of enthusiasm for the great work you’re doing.
+Engage with church members and supporters often on social media to keep a high level of enthusiasm for the great work you’re doing.

 Here are some sources of inspiration for your church’s website, blog, and social media pages: